 So, let’s start with the answer to the question.
 Does soccer have overtime?

 Soccer does have overtime.
 Overtime, also known as extra time, takes place when the result of a game is a tie at the end of the regulation time.
 At this point, both teams will play for two extra 15-minute periods with a one-minute break allowed between the two periods.

 Although this gives you an overview and idea of what overtime is, there’s more to know when it comes to understanding how overtime works.

 Overtime has been in soccer’s rulebooks since as long ago as 1897.
 However, it still took a long time for it to really catch on in the way it’s used now.

 For a while, at the beginning of the last century, they played a version of overtime where the next goal would win the game.
-But there were occasions where neither team could score, and the overtime alone went on for over 3 hours!
+But there were occasions when neither team could score, and the overtime alone went on for over 3 hours!

 If you want to know more about the history of soccer, then check out my article: How Soccer was Invented.

 Although we know that soccer does use overtime, it’s helpful to know how and when it is used.

 One of the exciting things about watching soccer is seeing your team declared the winner at the end of the game.
 But, as with many sports, there is always the chance that the game comes to an end and the scores are still tied.

 If a game ends in a tie, there are two different things that could happen.